Ruben Salazar: Death

-On August 29, 1970, he was covering the National Chicano Moratorium March, organized to protest the Vietnam War, in which some believed that a disproportionate number of Latinos served and were killed.
+On August 29, 1970, Salazar was covering the National Chicano Moratorium March, organized to protest the Vietnam War, in which some believed that a disproportionate number of Latinos served and were killed.
 The march ended with a rally that was broken up by the Los Angeles County Sheriff's Department using tear gas.
 Panic and rioting ensued.
+Salazar had taken a break from covering the march and was resting in a nearby bar when a tear gas round fired by police through a curtained doorway struck him in the head, killing him.
 A coroner's inquest ruled the shooting of the tear gas projectile to be "death at the hands of another," but Tom Wilson, the sheriff's deputy who fired the shot that killed Salazar, was never prosecuted.
 At the time, many believed the homicide was a premeditated assassination of a prominent, vocal member of the Los Angeles Chicano community.

 The riot started when the owners of the Green Mill liquor store, located around the corner from the Silver Dollar Bar on Whittier Boulevard, called in a complaint about people stealing from them.
 Deputies responded and a fight broke out.
 Later on that day, cadets from the nearby Sheriff's Academy were bussed to the area and marched into the park.
 A fight ensued, with the untrained cadets being beaten up.
 This led to more rioting.
 The Green Mill liquor store is still located at the same place on Whittier Boulevard.
 The owners later denied contacting the Sheriff's Department.

 Salazar was resting in the Silver Dollar Bar after the protest became violent.
 According to a witness, "Ruben Salazar had just sat down to sip a quiet beer at the bar, away from the madness in the street," when a deputy fired a tear gas projectile through a curtain hanging at the entrance of the bar, hitting Salazar in the head and killing him instantly.
 Deputy Wilson fired a 10-inch wall-piercing type of tear gas round from a tear gas gun of the type intended for barricade situations, rather than rolling in a tear gas canister, which produces a much larger cloud of gas and is generally used to disperse crowds.